If you find yourself switching between post statuses (draft, published, scheduled, etc.) often, you may…

 What’s it Do?

 Better Notifications for WordPress adds a new ‘Notifications’ menu item to the bottom left of the sidebar in the WordPress admin.
 When adding a new notification, the plugin allows you to specify who you want to send it to and what you want it to say.
 You can choose to send a notification to all the users in a user role or to individual users from any role.
 You can then choose the notification type to send out.
 Most of the default WordPress ones are included (the rest are coming soon) as well as a few new ones.
-The subject and contents of the notifications can be customised with HTML, inline CSS and plugin-specific shortcodes which insert information from the database which is relevant to that specific notification.
+The subject and contents of the notifications can be customized with HTML, inline CSS, and plugin-specific shortcodes which insert information from the database which is relevant to that specific notification.

 How’s it Work?

 Clicking the Notifications menu item reveals a familiar custom post type view of the notifications that have been set-up.
-The aim of the plugin is to let you customise the emails that WordPress sends out and because it should’t change how your site works on installation, you’ll need to set-up some notifications in order to get started.
+The aim of the plugin is to let you customize the emails that WordPress sends out and because it shouldn’t change how your site works on installation, you’ll need to set-up some notifications in order to get started.
 Clicking ‘Add New’ at the top (or under ‘Notifications’ in the sidebar) will reveal the notification generator.
 From here you can choose the notification type.
 The current choices are: